aiidateam/aiida-atomistic/user_stories/StructureData.md

 6. I want __to access easily a property__ to check its value, so that I can write simple scripts to analyze a set of StructureData instances.
 7. I want __tab completion for properties and related methods__, so that I can interactively work with it in jupyter notebooks.
 8. I want to have __data validations__ at the property definition stage, so I can understand if I am doing something wrong and not submitting a calculation which is doomed to except.
-9. I want to have a clear documentation with all the above cases, provided with examples.
+9. I want to have a clear documentation.

 ### So...